jeresig/node-pastec/README.md

 API
 ===

-## add(fileName, dirName, callback)
+## add(fileName, id, callback)

-Upload an image file to a Pastec server and put it in the specified directory.
+Upload an image file to a Pastec server and assign it the specified ID for later retrieval.
 For example if you were to upload:

-    add("/var/data/test.jpg", "sample")
+    add("/var/data/test.jpg", "1234")

-You should end up with a file with an ID of: `"sample/test.jpg"` in the Pastec index.
+You should end up with a file with an ID of: `1234` in the Pastec index.

-`fileName` can also be an array of files to upload.
+## fileSimilar(filePath, callback)

+Given the path to an image file, return an array of similar images from the database (in the same format as the `urlSimilar()` method).
+For example:

+    pastec.fileSimilar("test.jpg", function(err, matches) {
+        matches.forEach(function(match) {
+            console.log(match.filepath + " " + match.score + "% match.");
+        });
+    });

+The image is not added to the Pastec index.
+The object returned as a match would look something like this:

+    {
+        "filepath":"./3107100095036_002.jpg",
+        "rects":{"height":636,"width":421,"x":43,"y":62},
+        "score":42
+    }

 ## urlSimilar(url, callback)

-Given the URL of an image, return a list of similar images from the database (in the same format as the `similar()` method).
+Given the URL of an image, return an array of similar images from the database (in the same format as the `fileSimilar()` method).
 For example:

     pastec.urlSimilar("http://test.com/test.jpg", function(err, matches) {
         matches.forEach(function(match) {